-We often heard about brain stroke and it’s complications and it is a great possibility that we have seen a patient of brain stroke in our life because it is the 3rd leading cause of death after Heart problems and Cancers.
+We often heard about brain stroke, and it’s complications, and it is an excellent possibility that we have seen a patient of brain stroke in our life because it is the 3rd leading cause of death after Heart problems and Cancers.

 So what is Brain stroke?

 A brain stroke is a term given to the condition when blood flow to the brain tissue stops or decreased so that brain parts can not work effectively.
 There are two types of brain stroke.

 Types and causes of brain stroke

 When vessels taking blood to the brain occludes, most probably due to a clot in the boat, then the blood flow to that brain part is stopped or significantly reduced, causing Damage or ‘Necrosis’ to that brain part.